Arriving in Tarifa

 Monday in Barcelona: Vet Errands, Coffee Culture & Cosy Terraces

 Monday was one of those everyday-life travel days.
 First on the agenda: Roly’s health admin.
-I walked him over to Saluvet, a local veterinary pharmacy, to pick up flea and worm treatment.
+I walked him over to Saluvet, a local veterinary pharmacy, to pick up some medicine.
 Super straightforward, friendly staff, and it felt good to tick off one of those practical tasks you always end up doing when you travel long-term with a dog.

 Roly trotted out proudly, medicine sorted, tail wagging like he’d just accomplished a major mission.